The Mediterranean Diet: The Best Overall Diet of 2021

 Remember that no vitamin alone, even vitamin D, boosts the immune system without help from other good health habits.
 If the COVID-19 pandemic has got you researching how to strengthen the immune system, consider implementing these basic but powerful healthy-living strategies:

 Eat a diet rich in fruits and vegetables

 Build strong social connections

 Everyone should supplement with vitamin D during what is known as “Cold and Flu Season”.
-It is believe most people get sick from illness and viruses due to the drop in vitamin D levels this time of year.
+It is believed most people get sick from illness and viruses due to the drop in vitamin D levels this time of year.
 You do not get as much sun exposure in the fall and winter and become immuno-suppressed due to vitamin D levels dropping drastically.
-It is important to note that if you live in the northern states, during fall and winter you are probably getting zero vitamin D from the sun.
-Without the protection of vitamin D you are open to contracting illnesses.
+It is important to note that if you live in the northern states, during fall and winter you’re probably getting zero vitamin D from the sun.
+Without the protection of vitamin D, you are open to contracting illnesses.
 Protect yourself and supplement with vitamin D!

 Medical Harm Occurs in 43 Million Hospital Cases Each Year

 Preventive health care, be it following a healthy diet, exercising, and taking needed and essential vitamins and minerals in the event of dietary deficiencies, all can help to keep you out of the hospital.